microsoft/dotnet-framework-docker/README.dotnet-framework-build.md

 The Docker runtime image used in this example includes the .NET Framework 4.7.1, however, your application does not need to explicity target the .NET Framework 4.7.1.
 Applications that target .NET Framework 4.0 or later should work correctly with this image.

-## Deploying a .NET Framework 3.5 application with Docker

-It is easy to create a Docker image for a .NET Framework 3.5 application.
-You can try the instructions below or check out the [.NET Framework 3.5 Docker sample](https://github.com/Microsoft/dotnet-framework-docker-samples/tree/master/dotnetapp-3.5) if you want to try a pre-made version that's ready go.

-1. Build your application in Visual Studio or at the command line.
-2. Add a `Dockerfile` file with the following content to your project.
-The Dockerfile assumes that your app is built to the `bin\Release` directory and that your app name is `dotnetapp.exe`.
-Please update your `Dockerfile` as appropriate.

-    ```Dockerfile
-    FROM microsoft/dotnet-framework:3.5
-    WORKDIR \app
-    COPY bin\Release .
-    ENTRYPOINT ["dotnetapp.exe"]
-    ```

-3. Type the following Docker commands at the command line, within your project directory (beside Program.cs).
-You can change the tag name (`dotnetapp`) to your own string, as you like.

-    ```console
-    docker build -t dotnetapp .
-    docker run dotnetapp
-    ```

-The Docker image includes the .NET Framework 3.5, however, your application does not need to explicity target the .NET Framework 3.5.
-Applications that target .NET Framework 1.0 through 3.5 should work correctly with this image.

 ## Image variants

-The `microsoft/dotnet-framework` images come in different flavors, each designed for a specific use case.
+The `microsoft/dotnet-framework-build` images come in different flavors, each designed for a specific use case.

 ### `4.7.1`

-This is the primary image.
-If you are unsure about what your needs are, you probably want to use this one.

-This image is for .NET Framework 4.0 and later version applications.
-It is based on the [Windows Server Core image](https://hub.docker.com/r/microsoft/windowsservercore/).

-### `4.7`, `4.6.2`

-These images are for applications that need a specific .NET Framework version and have not been tested with .NET Framework 4.7.1.
-It is based on the [Windows Server Core image](https://hub.docker.com/r/microsoft/windowsservercore/).

-### `3.5`

-This image is for .NET Framework 3.5 and earlier version applications.
+This image is for building .NET Framework 4.x version applications.
 It is based on the [Windows Server Core image](https://hub.docker.com/r/microsoft/windowsservercore/).

 ## Related Repos and Examples